From kayaking and wild swimming to wineries and waterfalls – here are the best things to do in Kangaroo Valley.

 One step inside Grandpa’s Shed and you can feel the passion and love for antiques that the space holds.

 Located just down the road from Fitzroy Falls, this old warehouse space houses every vintage treasure and trove imaginable.
 From old farming equipment and glassware to costume jewellery and hand axes.

-And while it might not boast the same scale and heritage-factor of Grandpa’s, the equally adorable Valley Vintage is plonked right on Kangaroo Valley’s main street.
+And while it might not boast the same scale and heritage factor of Grandpa’s, the equally adorable Valley Vintage is plonked right on Kangaroo Valley’s main street.
 The kitsch fitout is filled with ample assets, beautifully and thoughtfully assorted throughout the store.
-There are a range of bags, furniture, gifts and trinkets – all with an heir of valley charm sprinkled throughout.
+There is a range of bags, furniture, gifts and trinkets – all with an heir of valley charm sprinkled throughout.